BergQuester/v8tr.github.io/_drafts/2018-12-01-declarative-table-view-controllers.md

 - Avoid type casing of dequeued table view cells.
 - Associate table view cell with its model.

-Now we are ready to combine `DataSource`, `Configurator` and `UITableViewController` in a single solution.
+By that time, all the building blocks have been implemented and are ready to be combined into a final solution.

 ### Putting It Altogether

-Finally, let's create a table view controller driven by `DataSource` and `Configurator`.
+Let's create a table view controller driven by `DataSource` and `Configurator`.

 {% highlight swift linenos %}